-1st Line of Defence 2nd Line of Defence 0 3rd Line of Defence Audit Oversight Function Business Operations & Companies Risk Oversight Function Business processes The risk oversight function forms The audit oversight is the third documented in the form of line of defence, performed by the the second line of defence through policies and procedures and the assessment and mitigation of Group Internal Audit (GIA). equipped with proper controls to emerging risks.
-GIA provides independent mitigate inherent risks associated assurance to the Board and The risk owners, who are also with the processes.
-Management on the effectiveness process owners, are responsible • The owner of each process is for overseeing risk management of risk management and internal identified to ensure responsibility, control governance and proposes alongside their day-to-day duties. accountability, as well as a well-• The Corporate Governance improvements based on its managed resource allocation. and Risk Management (CGRM) findings and observations.
-Heads of divisions, departments, Department is entrusted to business units, and all employees facilitate, coordinate, and monitor of the Group are responsible the implementation and escalation and accountable for protecting of the risk management process. the Group from uncertainties through risk-based and controlled business processes.
+1st Line of Defence 2nd Line of Defence 3rd Line of Defence Business Operations & Companies Risk Oversight Function Audit Oversight Function Business processes The risk oversight function forms The audit oversight is the third documented in the form of the second line of defence through line of defence, performed by the policies and procedures and the assessment and mitigation of Group Internal Audit (GIA). equipped with proper controls to emerging risks.
+GIA provides independent mitigate inherent risks associated · The risk owners, who are also assurance to the Board and with the processes.
+Management on the effectiveness process owners, are responsible The owner of each process is for overseeing risk management of risk management and internal control governance and proposes identified to ensure responsibility, alongside their day-to-day duties. accountability, as well as a wellimprovements based on its The Corporate Governance managed resource allocation. and Risk Management (CGRM) findings and observations. · Heads of divisions, departments, Department is entrusted to business units, and all employees facilitate, coordinate, and monitor of the Group are responsible the implementation and escalation and accountable for protecting of the risk management process. the Group from uncertainties through risk-based and controlled business processes.